-2.75It is thought unlikely that the turbines will offer many roosting or nesting sites for birds as turbine design now offers minimal opportunity for perching and, offshore, the platforms will be largely submerged.
-However, access walkways may attract occasional birds to settle, bringing them into close proximity to the turbines.
-There will be limited exposed surface for marine infauna to colonise, if drilled or piled structures are used.
-These aspects will require further study to clarify the extent of use and whether or not there is an issue of concern.
-Large gulls are attracted to loaf on top of the flat topped nacelles in the Tunø Knob wind farm, Denmark (pers. obs.) and cormorants have been observed on landing platforms at offshore installations (Sundberg, pers. com m.).
+Turbines may offer roosting or nesting sites for birds.
+Access walkways and substations may attract birds to settle, bringing them into close proximity to the turbines.
+Thelander & Rugge (2000) found that wind turbines were the most frequently used perching structures in their study at Altamont, California, but many of the turbines were early installations whose designs have been superseded.
+Large gulls are attracted to loaf on top of the flat-topped nacelles in the Tunø Knob wind farm in Denmark (pers. obs.) and cormorants have been observed on landing platforms at offshore installations (Sundberg, pers. comm.).
+These aspects will require further study to clarify the extent of use and whether or not there is a problem.